NoPause-io/nopause-python/README.md

 Creates a dual-stream synthesis (asynchronous version).
 The arguments are the same as `Synthesis.stream()`, except that the `text_iter` should be an asynchronous generator.
 And it returns an asynchronous generator of `AudioChunk` objects.

 #### Stream with Pre-Connected Synthesizer
-In addition to using `Synthesis.stream(text_iterator, **config)` to synthesize in one step, you can also pre-connect first.
+In addition to utilizing `Synthesis.stream(text_iterator, **config)` for one-step synthesis, you can connect beforehand to further decrease latency.
 ```
 synthesizer = Synthesis(**config).connect()
 #- prepare other resources -#